OlhaSvezhentseva/python-label_processing/README.rst

 * perform_ocr.py
    Performs the ocr on the segmented labels and returns it as a text file.
-   Before the ocr, preprocessing is done on the pictures to enhance the results **Takes as inputs:**
+   Before the ocr, preprocessing is done on the pictures to enhance the results

+   **Inputs:**
-      - the path to the directory of the input jpgs (jpg_dir)
+      - the path to the directory of the input jpgs (crop_dir)
+      - optional argument: select whether OCR should also be performed without preprocessed pictures or not (no_preprocessing)

    **Outputs:**
-      - directory containing the preprocessed images
       - ocr results as a txt file
+      - optional: